ImperaLuna/GfK-scarpper/README.md

 I found an API endpoint that serves the meat category data.
 This API utilizes parameters `page` and `size` to paginate the results.
 After testing, I determined that setting the `size` parameter to 1000 allowed me to retrieve up to 150 products in a single request.

-However, one downside of this approach is the accuracy of extracted prices.
-It appears that the method for determining prices on the site isn't entirely clear.
-Through manual testing on a small sample of items (10), I achieved an accuracy of 80% in extracting prices.
-All other data fields extracted were accurate.
+Downside of this aporach seems to be the acuracy at wich the prices are extracted, didn't figure out excatly what sets the price in the site , with manual testing on a small amount of items (10) managed to get an acrruacy of 80%
+Every other data field extracted is accurate.

 #### Running the Script: